1985 Hypo-Meeting

 The 11th edition of the annual Hypo-Meeting took place on May 25 and May 26, 1985 in Götzis, Austria.
 The track and field competition featured a decathlon (men) and a heptathlon (women) event.

+Since 1975, the two-day athletics festival has taken place every year at the Mösle Stadium in the market town of Götzis, home to 12,000 residents.
+At the first meeting there were 40 participants, 19 decathletes and 21 pentathletes.